-In addition to passing the 10-year milestone (10 years!), we’ve added depth to our team, moved into larger offices in both San Francisco and Vancouver, and opened a new office in New York.
+The last few years have brought huge changes to our agency.
+We’ve added depth to our team, moved into larger offices in both San Francisco and Vancouver, and opened a neThe last few years have brought huge changes to our agency.
+Ww office in New York.
 There has been so much energy and excitement at the agency that we want everything we do to reflect the next chapter in our evolution as a company — including our logo.

 When we opened in 2004, Creative B’stro was a small boutique agency.
 Actually, we felt it was a stretch even to call ourselves an agency — we were 3, then 5, then 8 designers collaborating around a kitchen table, with Jill handling account service, estimates and copywriting.

 We knew we were small, and we played to our strengths as the friendly little neighborhood agency that worked behind the scenes to set our clients up for success.
 We were fast and nimble.
 We won big accounts but kept a low profile: soft colors and minimal branding kept our clients’ logos (and their work) in the spotlight.
 Our clients told our story, and our business grew organically through referrals — which is still how we’re growing today.